 Sometimes people are such heroes, it’s hard to wrap your mind around their existence.

-There are the big names: the Dalai Lama, Nelson Mandela, Mother Teresa, Thich Naht Hanh—and then there are the regular folks whose refusal to let their physical or mental challenges define them makes us take serious pause.
+There are the big names: the Dalai Lama, Nelson Mandela, Mother Teresa, Thich Nhat Hanh—and then there are the regular folks whose refusal to let their physical or mental challenges define them makes us take serious pause.

-I’ve written about some of these people; my favorite yoga student, Jill, who suffers from cognitive and anxiety disorders but whose passion for yoga is unparalleled, a severely disabled woman, Raquel, who walks at least 20 miles every single day in the woods near my home, and David Maina, an African yoga teacher severely burned as a boy who overcame rejection and self hatred and embraced love.
+I’ve written about some of these people; my favorite yoga student, Jill, who suffers from cognitive and anxiety disorders but whose passion for yoga is unparalleled, a severely disabled woman, Raquel, who walks at least 20 miles every single day in the woods near my home, and David Maina, an African yoga teacher severely burned as a boy who overcame rejection and self-hatred and embraced love.

 Lizzie Velasquez deserves a spot on this list.

-She was born with a rare disease which prevents her from gaining a normal amount of weight—she has never been heavier than 62 lbs in her adult life—causing her to look unlike any other person on earth, and costing her the vision in her right eye.
+She was born with a rare disease that prevents her from gaining a normal amount of weight—she has never been heavier than 62 lbs in her adult life—causing her to look unlike any other person on earth, and costing her the vision in her right eye.

 Velasquez’s soul has nevertheless blossomed into a thing of extraordinary beauty.

-Mocked and tormented for her appearance, labeled the “ugliest woman in the world” on a blog which accumulated over 4 million hits with thousands of comments urging Lizzie to kill herself, she stands before us, 25 years old, one of the most self actualized women I have ever seen.
+Mocked and tormented for her appearance, labeled the “ugliest woman in the world” on a blog which accumulated over 4 million hits with thousands of comments urging Lizzie to kill herself, she stands before us, 25 years old, one of the most self-actualized women I have ever seen.